View Ramiro Atkinson's Obituary on ValleyStar.com and share memories

 Olmito - Ramiro G. Atkinson, 78, passed from this life on April 13, 2020 at Valley Baptist Medical Center-Brownsville.
 He was born to the late Jose Patricio Atkinson and Maria Lucinda Garcia on January 22, 1942 in Olmito, Texas.

-Ramiro was a well-known, successful, businessperson having owned Atkinson Propane, Inc. for 48 years.
-He was a member of Our Lady Queen of the Universe Catholic and, in his youth, he served as an altar boy.
+Ramiro was a well-known, successful, businessman having owned Atkinson Propane, Inc. for 48 years.
+He was a member of Our Lady Queen of the Universe Catholic Church and, in his youth, he served as an altar boy.
 As an adult, Ramiro was an active member of the Knights of Columbus.
-He enjoyed sports and played fast-pitch softball.
+He enjoyed sports with fast pitch baseball was his passion.

-Left to treasure Ramiro's memory are his spouse, Narcisa Casa; children, Ramiro Atkinson, Jr. (Maria), Maria Lucinda Herrera (Agapito), Gabriel Atkinson (Maria Elena), Juanita Belinda Alvarez (Avaristo, Jr.), Sylvia Lee Garcia (Juan T., II), Sandra Lee Gonzales (Ramon, Jr.), Billy Joe Atkinson, Jose Manuel Arteaga (Elvia), Oscar Arteaga (Carol), Sergio Arteaga (Azalea); grandchldren, Frank Preston Atkinson, Joseph Patrick Atkinson, LeRoy Herrera, Josephine Olympia Herrera, Agapito Herrera, Jr., Gabriel Atkinson, Jr., Erika Lopez, Christopher Rene Atkinson, Jimmy Lee Atkinson, Sue-Ellen Atkinson, Houston Atkinson, Austin Atkinson, Avaristo Ramiro Alvarez, Brittany Feliz Garcia, Melissa Breann Garcia, Alia Nicole Garcia, Olivia Garcia, Monica Lyn Gonzales, Ramon Gonzales, III, Josalyn Arteaga, Alexsis Arteaga, Devin Arteaga, Damion Arteaga, Leon Arteaga, Brun0 Arteaga; seven great-grandchildren; sisters, Isabel Garcia, Erlinda Cruz (Valentin); and dear friend, Jaime "Worm" Rodriguez.
+Left to treasure Ramiro's memory are his wife, Narcisa Casas Atkinson; children, Ramiro Atkinson, Jr. (Maria), Maria Lucinda Herrera (Agapito), Gabriel Atkinson (Maria Elena), Juanita Belinda Alvarez (Avaristo, Jr.), Sylvia Lee Garcia (Juan T., II), Sandra Lee Gonzales (Ramon, Jr.), Billy Joe Atkinson, Jose Manuel Arteaga (Elvia), Oscar Arteaga (Carol), Sergio Arteaga (Azalea); grandchildren, Frank Preston Atkinson, Joseph Patrick Atkinson, Dulce (Jorge) Alvarez, Samantha Villalobos, LeRoy Herrera, Josephine Olympia Herrera, Agapito Herrera, Jr., Gabriel Atkinson, Jr., Erika Lopez, Christopher Rene Atkinson, Jimmy Lee Atkinson, Sue-Ellen Atkinson, Houston Atkinson, Austin Atkinson, Avaristo Ramiro Alvarez, Brittany Feliz Garcia, Melissa Breann Atkinson, Alia Nicole Garcia, Olivia Danielle Garcia, Monica Lyn Gonzales, Ramon Gonzales, III, Josalyn Arteaga, Alexsis Arteaga, Devin Arteaga, Damion Arteaga, Leon Arteaga, Bruno Arteaga; 14 great-grandchildren; sisters, Isabel Garcia, Herlinda Cruz (Valentin); and dear friend, Jaime "Worm" Rodriguez.

 Visitation will take place on Friday, April 17, 2020 from 8:00 AM to 9:00 PM at San Benito Funeral Home.
 Graveside service and interment will be on Saturday, April 18, 2020 at 10:00 AM at Mont Meta Memorial Park.